 Any business that provides wholesale or retail products and services, from electronics to clothing to pharmaceuticals, all require individuals to inspect the quality of their products.

-Can I Become a Quality Assurance Specialist (QA)?
+How To Become a Quality Assurance Specialist (QA)

 Quality Assurance Specialist (QA) Salary Data